 \begin{remark} Given a collection of oriented one-dimensional foliations $\mc W^{\beta_1},\dots,W^{\beta_N}$ and some Riemannian metric on $X$, one can define flows $\eta^i_t$ according to unit speed flow along $\mc W^{\beta_i}$.
-Therefore, even if there is no distinguished Riemannian metric to use, we will often use the terms paths, legs and break points in the foliations $\mc W^{\beta_i}$ (especially in Part I).
+Even if there is no distinguished Riemannian metric to use, we will often use the terms paths, legs, break points and cycles in the foliations $\mc W^{\beta_i}$ (especially in Parts III and V).
 The combinatorial patterns of such paths still make sense even without reference to a fixed parameterization. \end{remark}

-Given $\lambda = (\lambda_1,\dots,\lambda_n) \in \R^n$, let $\psi_\lambda$ denote the automorphism of $\mc P$ defined in the following way.
+Given $\lambda = (\lambda_1,\dots,\lambda_r) \in \R^r$, let $\psi_\lambda$ denote the automorphism of $\mc P$ defined in the following way.
 Suppose that $t_1^{(i_1)} * \dots * t_m^{(i_m)} \in \mc P$ is an element of combinatorial length $m$.
 Then define:

-\begin{definition} Fix a finite collection $\Delta = \set{\alpha_1,\dots,\alpha_n} \subset (\R^k)^*$, and let $a \in \R^k$.
-Define $\psi_a = \psi_{(e^{\alpha_1(a)},\dots,e^{\alpha_n(a)})}$, and $\hat{\mc P} = \R^k \ltimes \mc P$, with the semidirect product structure given by
+\begin{definition} Fix a finite collection $\Delta = \set{\alpha_1,\dots,\alpha_r} \subset (\R^k)^*$, and let $a \in \R^k$.
+Define $\psi_a = \psi_{\big(e^{\alpha_1(a)},\dots,e^{\alpha_r(a)}\big)}$, and $\hat{\mc P} = \R^k \ltimes \mc P = \R^k \ltimes \R^{*r}$, with the semidirect product structure given by

 where the group operation of $\R^k$ is written multiplicatively. \end{definition}